 For all the laughs, one might be tempted to call Herron's novels political satires, but a ripped-from-the-headlines feeling permeates the Slough House series and gives them a sense of immediacy and insight.
 The plots chart a complex path, from a post-Cold War global landscape to a new wave of 21st-century terrorist threats, and a post-Brexit England that is divided by a dysfunctional government, conservative nationalism, xenophobia, and class conflict.
 Distinctly contemporary touches—such as foreign hackers and the use of social media to galvanize already the divided and incited masses—distinguish Herron as not only a skilled orchestrator of fictional thrills but also a prescient political observer of modern times.

-Readers looking to dive in will have no trouble catching up with Herron’s crew in London Rules.
+Readers looking to dive in will have no trouble catching up with Herron’s crew in his latest, Joe Country (June 11, 2019, hardcover, Soho Crime).
 Those looking to start from the beginning will find five immensely entertaining adventures to catch up on.
 The first of these is Slow Horses, acclaimed as one of “The 20 best spy novels of all time” by The Telegraph.
 After bungling his first assignment, River Cartwright finds himself standing out in the rain waiting to nab the garbage of a journalist with ties to right-wing extremists.
 When a video surfaces online of a kidnapped Pakistani teenager threatening to decapitate him in 48 hours, the Slow Horses are off in a race against time, and River gets a chance to prove he’s not the bumbling idiot he appeared to be at first.